YizYah/barbells/README.md

 # <a name="white_check_mark-what"></a>:white_check_mark: What
 A tool that provides:
-   1. the standard libraries of helpers out of the box
+   1. the popular libraries of helpers out of the box
    2. automatic registration of custom helpers and partials
    3. a tool for loading a template from a file.